Authored by the expert who managed and guided the team behind the Portugal Property Pack

 Is for-sale inventory shrinking in Porto as of 2026?

-As of early 2026, we do not have a single official inventory count for Porto, but indirect signals suggest supply remains tight: prices are still rising year-over-year, and national policy is focused on unlocking more land because existing supply is not meeting demand.
+As of early 2026, we cannot give you a precise year-over-year inventory count for Porto because no single official source publishes that figure, but the indirect signals strongly suggest that for-sale inventory remains tight: prices are still rising year-over-year, and national policy is actively trying to unlock more land because supply is recognized as insufficient.

 Are homes selling faster in Porto as of 2026?